sun-icon-medium Medium Light

 Pruning

-Again, its odd growth habit makes it a lot different from most other houseplants.
+Again, the Snake Plants odd growth habit makes it a lot different from most other houseplants.
 Sometimes an older leaf will become yellow or brown.
 When this happens, prune it all the back to at or below the soil level.
 It’s important to get it all the way down and remove the entire leaf.

 Bugs

-We’ve rarely seen an insect on Sansevieria.
+We’ve rarely seen an insect on a snake plant.
 Maybe a chance for mealybugs and scale.
 If you see one, get out the soapy towel and wipe it off.

 Trouble